Paras-Govind/OCR/README.md

 # OCR
-This project contains and optical character recognition program
+This project contains and optical character recognition program.
+It is a machine learning MATLAB program that uses neural networks and images as data to identify digits from new images